PeakIndicators/Getting-Started-On-Azure-ML/Documents/Installing_VS_Code.md

 ### Install and use packages

 Let's now run an example that's a little more interesting.
-In Python, packages are how you obtain any number of useful code libraries, typically from PyPI.
-For this example, you use the `matplotlib` and `numpy` packages to create a graphical plot as is commonly done with data science.
-(Note that `matplotlib` cannot show graphs when running in the Windows Subsystem for Linux as it lacks the necessary UI support.)
+In Python, packages are how you obtain a number of useful code libraries, typically from PyPI.
+For this example, you use the `matplotlib` and `numpy` packages to create a graphical plot as it's commonly done with data science.
+(Note that `matplotlib` cannot show graphs when running in the Windows Subsystem for Linux as it lacks the necessary UI support).

-Return to the **Explorer** view (the top-most icon on the left side, which shows files), create a new file called `standardplot.py`, and paste in the following source code:
+Return to the **Explorer** view (the top-most icon on the left side, which shows files), create a new file called `standardplot.py` and paste in the following source code:

 `import matplotlib.pyplot as plt`
 `import numpy as np`